vedph/cadmus-vela-tool/README.md

 ## History

+- 2024-11-26: updated flags for project types to allow for another type, "vela" (non urbana).
 - 2024-11-26: fixes to fit changed source formats.
 - 2024-11-20: added text entry, in situ and language region parsers.